Formal Relationships Between Geometrical and Classical Models for Concurrency

-There is a great variety of models for concurrency, which were introduced in the last decades: transition systems (with independence), asynchronous automata, event structure, Petri nets, etc. Each of these models focuses on modeling a particular aspect of computations, and even though their nature are very different, they are tightly related to each other as witnessed in~\cite{winskel-nielsen:models-concur}.
-More recently, models inspired by ideas coming from geometry were introduced, such as \emph{cubical sets} (also sometimes called \emph{higher dimensional automata} or HDA~\cite{VPModeling,EGTPJHomology}) or local po-spaces~\cite{LFEGMRAlgebraic}.
-Since then, they have not been systematically and formally linked with the other models, such as transition systems, even though cubical sets contain a notion of generalized transition in their very definition.
-The idea of relating these by adjunctions in the style of Winskel et al.~\cite{winskel-nielsen:models-concur} with operational models for concurrency dates back to~\cite{EGGeometry}, but this was done only between fairly restricted categories.
+From a scientific point of view, the mere observation that these models are different is not satisfactory and their links with other models have to be investigated in depth.
+However, it turns out that their relationship is often quite subtle: the various models are usually not isomorphic, nor even one is a retract of the other.
+Adjunctions between the categories of models, which generalize Galois connections to categories, are the right notion to relate and compare them.
+This was first studied in the context of operational models for concurrency by Winskel et al.~\cite{winskel-nielsen:models-concur} and extended to geometrical models~\cite{EGGeometry}, but only between fairly restricted categories.
 In this paper, we greatly improve previous work by extending it to the full categories of transition systems (operational model of ``interleaving'' concurrency) and of transition systems with independence (operational model of ``true'' concurrency).
+Another approach to compare these models, based on history-preserving bisimulations, is developed in~\cite{van2006expressiveness}.
 The main motivation underlying this work is that, by relating these models, we can compare the semantics of concurrent languages given in different formalisms.
-Moreover, it is hoped that specific methods for statically analyzing concurrent programs in one model (such as deadlock detection algorithms for cubical sets~\cite{LFEGMRDetecting}, invariant generation on Petri nets~\cite{invPetri}, state-space reduction techniques such as sleep sets and persistent sets in Mazurkiewicz traces~\cite{PGPWUsing}, or stubborn sets in Petri nets~\cite{AVStubborn2}) can be reused in the other, giving some nice cross-fertilization.
+This also allows for reusing specific methods for statically analyzing concurrent programs in one model (such as deadlock detection algorithms for cubical sets~\cite{LFEGMRDetecting}, invariant generation on Petri nets~\cite{invPetri}, state-space reduction techniques such as sleep sets and persistent sets in Mazurkiewicz traces~\cite{PGPWUsing}, or stubborn sets in Petri nets~\cite{AVStubborn2}) in the other.